thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 Constrained devices often lack precise UTC time; implementations SHOULD treat time checks with coarse granularity (e.g., day- or hour-level) and ignore leap seconds when validating notAfter.
-For devices without a reliable source of time we advise the use of a device management solution, which typically includes a certificate management protocol, to manage certificates used by the device over their lifecycle.
+For devices without a reliable source of time this document recommends the use of a device management solution, which typically includes a certificate management protocol, to manage certificates used by the device over their lifecycle.
 While this approach does not utilize certificates to its widest extent, it is a solution that extends the capabilities offered by a raw public key approach.

 In many IoT deployments, IDevIDs are provisioned with an unlimited lifetime, as described in {{IEEE-802.1AR}}.
 This helps prevent devices from being